Pariyur: Adinarayanaswamy Temple

 Adinarayana Swamy Temple is a temple dedicated to Lord Vishnu located at Pariyur and the chief deity the temple is Adhi Narayana Perumal.
 He is seen along with his companions Sri Devi and Bhu Devi.
 The specialty of the temple is that, there is a separate shrine dedicated to Lord Hanuman.
 The statues of Sanjeevi Anjaneyar, Veera Anjaneyar and Alwars are seen inside the main temple complex.
 Garuda Alwar is seen in front of the main sanctum.
 The main Gopuram of the temple depicts the scene of narration of Bhagavad Gita, the holy book of Hindus.
 Vaikunta Ekadashi and other festivals of Vishnu are celebrated here.

 Ankalamman Temple

 There is also a small temple dedicated to Sri Ankalamman.

 Hill Temples

-Balamurugan Temple, Pachaimalai is one of the two old hill temples dedicated to Lord Murugan, while the other is Muthukumaraswamy Temple, Pavalamalai.
-Both the temples are located within a few miles from the heart of the town.
+Pachaimalai Subramanya Swamy Temple and Pavalamalai Muthukumara Swamy Temple are two hill temples dedicated to Murugan.
+Both the temples are located within a few miles from Pariyur.
 All Saivite, Koumaram and other Hindu festivals are celebrated at the temple, especially Thai Poosam, Panguni Uthiram and Skanda Sashti.
 There is a huge statue of Lord Murugan, which can be seen miles away from the temple.
 Apart from his normal peacock mount, the temple also has a Golden Chariot.